 According to Middle Assyrian laws (14th to 10th centuries b.c.e.), a rapist was to marry his victim, paying triple the value of silver as for a virgin.
 This penalty was likely applied to more simple acts of fornication as well.
 According to biblical laws given during this period, if a man seduced and fornicated with a woman, he was to pay the high price of 50 shekels of silver and marry her (Deuteronomy 22:28-29).

 There are cases recorded where a man took advantage of selling off his daughter (oftentimes an adopted daughter or even a sister), and would retain the bride price entirely for himself, not turning anything over for her benefit (such as in the form of a dowry).
 This practice is literally translated as “eating the silver,” and it is directly referenced in the Bible.
 Rachel and Leah condemned their father Laban for this, and may well have stolen his idols (Genesis 31:19) for this very reason.
-Verses 14-15 in the Christian Standard Bible read:
+Verses 14-15 read:

 Then Rachel and Leah answered him, “Do we have any portion or inheritance in our father’s family?
 Are we not regarded by him as outsiders?
 For he has sold us and has certainly spent our purchase price.”